Magicrafter13/NetDot/draft-spec.md

 `game-join` (client)
 `game-join <id: Int>` (server)

+### game-size
+Sets the current size of this server's grid.
+While it may be jarring, the server is allowed to send this when a game is running.
+It is advised that clients remove old dots/lines/boxes (if either dimension shrunk), and add new dots/lines/boxes (if either dimension grew).

+`game-size <width: Int> <height: Int>`

 ### game-line
 Set the owner of the given line.
 This replaces `game-play` for clients.
 The server (obviously) may ignore this command.